 Overview 🔗 This is the History and English section of the University undergraduate prospectus.
 The most important information about the course is here, including entry requirements, course structure, and prerequisites.

 Faculty website 🔗 This is the official Faculty webpage for prospective undergraduates, which links to various resources.
-The most important of these is the first year handbook 🔗 🌟, which gives a general overview of what studying History and English at Oxford is like.

 Alternative Prospectus 🔗 This is an unofficial prospectus put together by the Oxford Student Union; it’s written based on students’ perspectives and gives a better sense of what the day-to-day experience as a History and English student is like, compared to official materials.